 Bhopal Gas Tragedy.
 Globally known as the worst industrial disaster, the Bhopal Gas Tragedy accidentally exposed about 42 tonnes of toxic methyl isocyanate (MIC) gas to 5,00,000 people.
 Due to this, people woke up with a burning sensation happening in their lungs, and more than 8,000 deaths were reported.

 Apart from that, reports also suggested that nearly 7,00,000 people were affected by it.

 It is considered to be one of the most prominent aspects of tourism in Bhopal.
 Also referred to as Bhojtal, it is believed to be the oldest lake in the country to be made by humans.
 Apart from Bhojtal, many locals also like to refer to the lake as Bada Talab.
 The lake serves about 30 million gallons of usable water to the residents.

 This national park is a must-visit if you want to explore the wildlife and their natural habitats.
 Here one gets to see leopards, cheetahs, Nilgai, panthers, and various other wild animals.
 For wildlife photographers and nature lovers, this place is no less than heaven.
 Van Vihar covers an area of about 4-5 sq. km.

 This place was constructed in 1820 by Gohar Begum and is considered to be one of the most beautiful structures of Bhopal.
 This historical building has successfully attained the right balance between Hindu and Mughal architectural styles.
 If you want to relive the historic charm of Bhopal then, this is one of the best places to visit.

 Also referred to as the Chota Talab, this is one of the most beautiful lakes in Bhopal.
 These two lakes are separated by an over-bridge called Pul Pukhta.
 It is believed that the lake was established by Chhote Khan in 1794 to honor the grand spirit of Bhopal.

-Bhopal is a dazzling city soaked in the rich history and legacy that has been left behind by the medieval rulers.
+Bhopal is a dazzling city in Madhya Pradesh, soaked in the rich history and legacy that has been left behind by medieval rulers.
 It is located at an approximate distance of 783, 779, 1,380, 1,442 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach here by the following means of transportation.